thk3421-models/cardiel/README.md

 ![](/example_images/BL_Cov.png)
 ![](/example_images/BL_corr.png)

+### Cache Results ###
+One may wish to repeat this section if they are unhappy with their resulting BL returns and covariances.
+The Yahoo! query results are automatically cached in local directory, /cachedir, after being received on a given day so if the program is re-run on the same day with the same set of assets, then cached result will be used.
+This will speed up the query time and allow for quicker iteration and data exploration.

 ## Step 4:  Choose a level of risk-aversion
 Several optimization routines are automatically run (see details in the portfolio optimization methodology section of this document).  **Most of them require no further input from the user**, however the most commonly used optimization is a Markowitz mean-variance optimization  that requires the user to choose a level of risk-aversion.
 This is handled by viewing the [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier), which is the expected return for an optimal portfolio for a given amount of risk (volatility).
 The risk aversion parameter is varied, which creates the full curve.  **The user is required to choose a point on the efficient frontier and enter the corresponding number into the terminal.**
 For example:
 ![](/example_images/EF_max_quad_util.png)
-the user seeing the efficient frontier in the chart above may think "I'm okay with 24% volatility for a 10% expected return, so I choose point number 2."
+The user seeing the efficient frontier in the chart above may think "I'm okay with 24% volatility for a 10% expected return, so I choose point number 2."
+Now enter that number into the terminal:
 ![](/example_images/choose_pt.png)

 ## Step 5: Compare the portfolio allocations
 The tool reports the portfolio allocation weight for each security, using several different optimization schemes.
-Currently the portfolio optimizations used are:
+The portfolio optimizations are all foreced to obey the constraints specified in the config file.
+The portfolio optimizations are:
 <ul>
         <li> Kelly Criterion: [Kelly objective function](https://en.wikipedia.org/wiki/Kelly_criterion).
 Full details of my implementation are discussed here: [thk3421-models.github.io/KellyPortfolio/](https://thk3421-models.github.io/KellyPortfolio/) </li>
         <li> Markowitz Mean-Variance with Maximum Quadratic Utility:  [Markowitz Model](https://en.wikipedia.org/wiki/Markowitz_model#Choosing_the_best_portfolio) </li>